ossu/computer-science/README.md

 We also have **labels** to help you have more control through the process.
 The meaning of each of these labels is:

 - `Main Curriculum`: cards with that label represent courses that are listed in our curriculum.
 - `Extra Courses`: cards with that label represent courses that was added by the student.
 - `Doing`: cards with that label represent courses the student is current doing.
 - `Done`: cards with that label represent courses finished by the student.
 Those cards should also have the link for at least one project/article built with the knowledge acquired in such course.
 - `Section`: cards with that label represent the section that we have in our curriculum.
 Those cards with the `Section` label are only to help the organization of the Done column.
 You should put the *Course's cards* below its respective *Section's card*.
 - `Extra Sections`: cards with that label represent sections that was added by the student.

-The intention of this board is to provide for our students a way to track their progress, and also the ability to show their progress through a public page for friends, family, employers, etc. You can change the status of your board to be **public** or **private**.
+The intention of this board is to provide our students a way to track their progress, and also the ability to show their progress through a public page for friends, family, employers, etc. You can change the status of your board to be **public** or **private**.

 ### Should I take all courses?